 - Rehydrate the raisins: In a medium microwave-safe bowl, add raisins and cover completely with water.
 Microwave on high for 3 minutes, stirring after every minute.
 Remove from microwave, cover with aluminum foil or a plate and let sit for 15 minutes.
 Drain and discard the water.
 Set rehydrated raisins aside.

 - Mix the masa harina: In a large mixing bowl, add masa harina, granulated sugar, baking powder, ground cinnamon and salt.
 Mix together to combine.

 - Add the oil: Add canola oil and mix together with your hands, working the dough through your fingers until everything is well combined and incorporated.
 The dough should feel a little crumbly, almost like wet sand, and should lightly hold its shape when pressed together.

-- Add the rehydrated raisins: Add warm water and rehydrated raisins.
+- Add the rehydrated raisins: Add 3 cups warm water and rehydrated raisins.
 Mix together with a spoon until fully combined.

 - Finish prepping the corn husks: Drain the water from the corn husks and pat them dry.
 Lay them flat onto a baking sheet for easy access.

 - Fill the corn husks: Grab a corn husk and identify which is the smooth side and which is the side with ridges.
 Place the smooth side face up into your palm or on a plate.
 Using a large spoon, scoop a big spoonful of the sweet tamale dough into the middle of the softened corn husks and close – no need to spread it out since all the filling is already mixed in!